One Day in Delphi: Exploring Greece’s Ancient Spiritual Center

 Athenian Treasury

 As you climb the hill almost to the Apollo Sanctuary, there are treasuries and votive statues.
-The most elaborate one is the restored Athenian Treasury, commemorating the Greeks victory at the Battle of Marathon in 490 BC.
+The one restored best is the Athenian Treasury, commemorating the Greeks victory at the Battle of Marathon in 490 BC.
 These buildings housed the offerings made to Apollo, thanking the oracle for advice.

 Temple of Apollo